 Since its inception, the Lawn to Lake Program has made significant progress toward making the Great Lakes waters less polluted and safer.
 To date, we have:

 - Helped 318,066 residents move to natural lawn care through outreach and education;

 - Reduced weed and feed use by an estimated 1,021,453 pounds; and

-Midwest Pesticide Action Center is committed to holding collaborative workshops in the Midwest so that landscape professionals, municipal leaders, grounds keepers, master gardeners, and residents can learn about the connection between lawn care and water quality and how to create naturally beautiful lawns and landscapes.
+Midwest Pesticide Action Center holds collaborative workshops in the Midwest so that landscape professionals, municipal leaders, grounds keepers, master gardeners, and residents can learn about the connection between lawn care and water quality and how to create naturally beautiful lawns and landscapes.

-Our most recent event, held in April of 2013 was targeted landscapers.
+Our most recent event, held in April of 2013, targeted landscapers.
 The Lawn to Lake Sustainable Lawn and Landscape Care Workshop successfully trained over 50 professionals in sustainable lawn and landscape care practices and how to communicate the benefits to their clients.
-The workshop impacted an estimated 13780 homeowners.
+The workshop impacted an estimated 13,780 homeowners.

 For More Information